bayronportilla/SecDev3B/README.md

 # SecDev3B

-SecDev3B is a C-written code intended to solve the secular dynamics of hierarchical three body systems by integrating the equations of motion which include
+SecDev3B is a C-written code intended to solve the secular dynamics of hierarchical three body systems by integrating the equations of motion which include (for the inner bodies): non-conservative interaction terms and a first-order relativistic correction to the motion of the argument of pericenter.